Frequently Asked Questions

 When is financial aid disbursed and how is it disbursed?

-Financial aid is disbursed to enrolled students in an aid eligible status throughout the quarter on Tuesdays and Fridays.
+Financial aid is disbursed to enrolled students in an aid eligible status throughout the quarter.
 Students who have financial aid requirements or who are not enrolled (or not enrolled at their anticipated enrollment status) may be ineligible to receive a financial aid disbursement.
-Disbursements may not occur on university holidays and intercession periods.
+Disbursements may not occur on university holidays and during intercession periods.

-Financial aid is applied first to the student’s Western Account Online and applied towards eligible charges and fees; any excess will be refunded to the student thereafter on Mondays and Wednesdays by the Student Business Office (SBO).
-Students are encouraged to set up a direct deposit account with the SBO to expedite receipt of funds when refunds are issued.
+Financial aid is applied first to the student’s Western Account Online and applied towards eligible charges and fees; any excess will be refunded to the student thereafter by the Student Business Office (SBO).
+Students are encouraged to set up a direct deposit account to expedite receipt of funds when refunds are issued.
 If a student believes that their financial aid should be disbursed but they do not see the funds applied, they should contact the Financial Aid Services Center to check the status of their financial aid.

-The priority deadline is the date students must file their FAFSA to receive priority consideration for limited types of need based aid.
+The Priority Filing Date is the date students must file their FAFSA to receive priority consideration for limited types of need based aid.
 Priority funding may include State, Federal and Western grants as well as Work Study funds.
 You may contact our office to verify the date the Federal Processor received your FAFSA.

-For WWU, the priority deadline is January 31, of every year.
+For WWU, the Priority Date is January 31, of every year.

 Is federal Verification required and how do I complete the process?